SrMarcelo/sorting-algorithms-react/README.md

 ## Inspiration

-This project was inspired by [this](https://github.com/devoups-off/sorting-app) other project.
+This project was inspired by [this](https://github.com/devoups-off/sorting-app) other project by [devoups-off](https://github.com/devoups-off).
 I wanted to try to make a similar project using Next.js and TailwindCSS to train my react skills and learn more about Next.js.
 I also wanted to put my own touch on the project.

 I thought it would be a good idea to implement the sorting algorithms myself to train what I learned in my Data Structures University class.